andybalholm/redwood/README.md

 Redwood is an internet content-filtering program.
-It is designed to replace and improve on DansGuardian as the core of the Security Appliance internet filter.
 It adds flexibility and granularity to the filtering by classifying sites into multiple categories instead of just “Allow” and “Block.”